damies13/rfswarm/Doc/FAQ.md

 ## Can I run the Agent and the Manager on the same machine?

-Yes running the Agent and the Manager on the same machine is ok for small numbers of robots (users), but if you want to run any significant load then you will probably need some separate machines for the agent.
+Yes running the Agent and the Manager on the same machine is OK for small numbers of robots (users), but if you want to run any significant load then you will probably need some separate machines for the agent.

 You will probably want to refer to the [Hardware Requirements](HardwareRequirements.md)